felix-zailskas/CellularAutomaton/README.md

-# CellularAutomaton
+# CellularAutomata
-This repository contains a framework for using Cellular Automata
+A repository with implementations of different cellular automata